Dimmanzo/GG-EZ-API/README.md

 ---

+## **Testing**

+The project has undergone comprehensive testing to ensure functionality, reliability, and adherence to coding standards.
+Three types of testing were conducted:

+1. **Manual Testing**: Each feature was manually tested to verify proper behavior under different scenarios.
+This includes actions such as creating, updating, and deleting events, matches, teams, and players, as well as user authentication and role-based permissions.

+2. **Automated Testing**: Unit tests were written and executed for critical functionalities across all apps.
+These tests ensure that the backend logic behaves as expected, validating models, serializers, and API endpoints.

+3. **Code Validation**: The codebase was validated using a Python linter to maintain adherence to PEP8 standards.
+This ensures the code is clean, maintainable, and free of style-related errors.

+---

 ### **Manual Testing**

 Below is a detailed table summarizing manual tests performed for **events**, **matches**, **teams**, **players**, **users**, and **authentication endpoints**.